microsoft/BotFramework-Composer/Composer/plugins/README.md

 ##### publish(config, project, metadata, user)

 This method is responsible for publishing the `project` using the provided `config` using whatever method the plugin is implementing - for example, publish to Azure.
+This method is *required* for all publishing plugins.

 In order to publish a project, this method must perform any necessary actions such as: